genesiscommunitysuccess/docs/versioned_docs/version-2022.3/03_server/10_integration/08_data-pipeline/02_basics.md

 - `entityDb` - object to access the underlying Genesis database
 - `input` - object to access the current source row

+For egress pipelines, the input takes the type of the database table entity you are mapping from.

-The data from the current source row is strongly typed and null safe.
+For ingress, the input is strongly typed and null safe.
 In order to be able to read it, an accessor must be defined.
 Since the source data is external, you must declare an accessor that can read it in a specific type.
 Genesis provides the following accessor functions:

 - `stringValue(name: String)`
 - `nullableStringValue(name: String)`